ros2/ros2_documentation/source/Tutorials/Single-Package-Define-And-Use-Interface.rst

        address_book_publisher_->publish(*msg);
      };

-  Building and running these changes should show the msg defined as expected (matching `Contact.msg <https://github.com/ros2/tutorials/blob/rosidl_tutorials/rosidl_tutorials/rosidl_tutorials_msgs/msg/Contact.msg>`_) as well as the array of msgs defined above.
+  Building and running these changes would show the msg defined as expected, as well as the array of msgs defined above.

 Summary
 -------